hhkaos/hhkaos.github.io/docs/developers/educational-developers-channels.md

 * [smashingmagazine.com/write-for-us/](http://www.smashingmagazine.com/write-for-us/): Articles for web designers and developers
 * [css-tricks.com](https://css-tricks.com/guest-posting/): Tips, Tricks, and Techniques on using CSS.
 * [techcrunch.com](https://techcrunch.com/2019/11/20/submit-a-guest-post-to-extra-crunch/): experiences about starting, growing, or funding a tech company.
-* [The New Stack](https://thenewstack.io/contributions/): For developers and engineers building and managing new stacks around the world that are built on open source technologies and istributed infrastructures.
+* [The New Stack](https://thenewstack.io/contributions/): For developers and engineers building and managing new stacks around the world that are built on open source technologies and istributed infrastructures. ([disclosure guidelines](https://thenewstack.io/disclosure-guidelines/))
 * [SD Times](https://sdtimes.com/sd-times-magazine/guest-view-guidelines/): Software Development Times, better known as SD Times, is a magazine published by D2 Emerge, in both a print version nd an online electronic edition.
 * [AppDeveloperMagazine.com](https://appdevelopermagazine.com/Submission-Guidelines): App Developer Magazine is an app programming and software tech media property, dedicated to covering news, nd stories for iOS iPhone, Android, Gaming, IoT, VR, and AR app developers.
 * [Dzone.com](https://dzone.com/pages/submission-guidelines)  the premier \#developer community.
 Tips on \#Java, \#webdev, \#integrations, #database, and more.